 infra · security · AI guardrails · running

 I’m Jakob.
 I live in Flensburg, on the German side of the Danish border, near the water.
 For close to a decade I’ve made infrastructure boring in the best way: predictable, cheap, and hard to knock over.
 I have no CS degree; I came up through IT and broke things until they made sense.
 What grabs me now is where security meets infrastructure, and the guardrails that decide whether a company can let AI near its systems without ending up in the news.
-I co-found things (currently baba), and I’m open to consulting and coaching on exactly that.
+I co-found things (currently baba).

 What I do